quale-quest/sql-mvc/doc/Theory/To_be_different_you_have _to_start_different.md

 ##Background
 <https://www.youtube.com/watch?feature=player_detailpage&v=2egL4y_VpYg#t=447>  is a graph showing C++'s origin being in Simula, a general purpose abstraction and C, a hardware abstraction.
 All modern  languages have borrowed from this general purpose abstraction(GPA) ancestry , leaving behind Domain Specific Abstractions(DSA) like Fortran and Cobol, branding them as legacy and deprecated.

 This general purpose abstraction(GPA) mirrors the basic hardware architecture of being a processing unit attached to storage units (Von Neumann model).
-Subsequent scripted languages and higher abstractions, even parts of functional programming have followed this model.
+Subsequent scripted languages and higher abstractions, even practical functional programming use IO monads followed this model.

 About the same time as C++ the client server model started to appear, first only as file storage and later as record level storage in the form of server based DBMS.
 This still fitted the Von Neumann model.